jscad/OpenJSCAD.org/README.md

 % openjscad logo.jscad -of amf                       # -- convert logo.jscad into logo.amf
 ```

-### Node module use
+### Use with Node Modules

->Note: Please try to use a recent , LTS version of Node.js ie Node.js 6.x.x,
+> Note: you need a recent , LTS version of Node.js > 6.x.x,
-node V4.x.X is also supported but not earlier versions (they are not maintained anymore)
 (see [here for more details](https://github.com/nodejs/LTS))

 ```
-npm install --save Spiritdude/OpenJSCAD.org
+npm install --save @jscad/OpenJSCAD.org
 ```

 and then simply import and use openjscad: